Go to content

 • Ordinary vote

-When a ballot paper is issued to an elector after marking their name off the authorised roll and the elector places the completed ballot paper directly into a ballot box, this is known as an ordinary vote, as distinct from a declaration vote.
+When a ballot paper is issued to an elector after marking their name off the authorised roll at a polling place and the elector places the completed ballot paper directly into a ballot box, this is known as an ordinary vote, as distinct from a declaration vote.

 • Party